intergrav/devins-overhaul/README.md

 I've prefixed mods in the packwiz project to make it easier to understand certain sections of the modpack:

 - `con` (content) mod that adds blocks or things that can't be easily reverted
-  - **refrain from adding or suggesting these unless it's really important**
+  - **refrain from adding or suggesting these unless it's really important, i'm trying to keep this pack as light and minimal as i can**
-- `ext` (extra) other things that don't belong in these categories, like server-side utilities etc
 - `lib` (library) api or library mod that doesn't add content by itself
 - `opt` (optional) mod that's optional, typically client-side, can be easily reverted
   - **all of these are able to be toggled by the user when installing the modpack**